Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Addendum to Section : Proof of Main Theorems

-The following lemma characterizes the inner estimation error $\|\m{y}_{t+1} - \m{y}^*_t(\m{x}_t) \|$, where $ \m{y}_{t+1} $ is the inner variable update via Algorithm~\ref{alg:obgd}.
-It shows that by applying inner gradient descent multiple times at each round $t$, we are able to extract more information from each inner function and therefore are more likely to obtain a tight bound for the inner error in terms of the path-length $Y_{p,T}$.
-We should emphasize that Algorithm~\ref{alg:obgd}, though presented with an outer loop and an inner loop, reduces to a single-loop method when the parameter $K_t$ is set to 1.
-Allowing $K_t$ to be greater than 1 leads to better generality and better performance in both convex and nonconvex settings.
+The following lemma characterizes the inner estimation errors $\sum_{t=1}^T\|\m{y}_{t+1} - \m{y}^*_t(\m{x}_t) \|^2$ and $\sum_{t=1}^T\|\m{y}_{t+1} - \m{y}^*_t(\m{x}_t) \|$, where $ \m{y}_{t+1} $ is the inner variable updated via Algorithm~\ref{alg:obgd}.
+It shows that by applying inner OGD multiple times at each round $t$, we are able to extract more information from each inner function and, therefore, are more likely to obtain a tight bound for the inner error in terms of the path-length $Y_{p,T}$. \begin{lem} Suppose Assumption~\ref{assu:f} holds.
+In Algorithm~\ref{alg:obgd}, choose